jarokaz/mlops-labs/workshops/kfp-caip-sklearn/README.md

 ## Preparing the lab dataset
-The pipeline developed in the labs sources the dataset from BigQuery.
-Before proceeding with the lab upload the dataset to BigQuery in your project:
+The pipeline ingests data from BigQuery.
+Before proceeding with the labs upload the *Covertype* dataset to BigQuery:

 1. In the **JupyterLab**, open a **JupyterLab** terminal.